Back to All Events

 Reviews and Testimonials

 "I saw this play on opening night.
 What a treat.
-It's a very compelling piece of theater - a good script with lots to chew on, a great cast, a beautiful set, some fun dancing, and excellent direction… I also like plays that recreate a particular time and place, and this one sure did that." - Brad R., Guest
+It's a very compelling piece of theater - a good script with lots to chew on, a great cast, a beautiful set, some fun dancing, and excellent direction… I also like plays that recreate a particular time and place, and this one sure did that." - Brad R.

 “An exuberant performance from this hardworking ensemble.
 They shine brightest portraying the cruel and inevitable changes that confronted Ireland during the time between the wars.
 This is an ambitious production with complicated characters, but the irrepressible humor and resiliency of the Irish comes roaring through.
-Well done CCTL!" - Beth S., Guest
+Well done CCTL!" - Beth S.

 In the Press

-The Daily Camera - “On and off stage, Coal Creek Theater of Louisville’s ‘Lughnasa’ about change” (read)
+The Boulder Daily Camera - “On and off stage, Coal Creek Theater of Louisville’s ‘Lughnasa’ about change” (read)

 Previous